 So far, spina bifida is the only condition that has been linked to Agent Orange exposure in the children of male veterans.
 However, special rules apply if you’re a female veteran who served in Vietnam between February 28, 1961 and May 7, 1975, and have a child with a birth defect.
 Additional information on benefits for children with birth defects linked to Agent Orange can be found at https://www.va.gov/disability/eligibility/special-claims/birth-defects/.

 If you’re receiving VA disability compensation for any condition on the basis of exposure to Agent Orange, your dependents or survivors may be eligible for education, indemnity compensation, or pension benefits from the VA.
 A VSO can provide more information.

 This memorandum provides general information only.
 It does not constitute legal advice, nor does it substitute for the advice of an expert representative or attorney who knows the particulars of your case.
 Any use you make of the information in this memorandum is at your own risk.
 We have made every effort to provide reliable, up-to-date information, but we do not guarantee its accuracy.
-The information in this memorandum is current as of December 2012.
+The information in this memorandum is current as of November 2021.

-© Copyright Swords to Plowshares 2016.
+© Copyright Swords to Plowshares 2021.
 These materials are the property of Swords to Plowshares and are made available at no charge.
 For parties interested in using or distributing these materials, please note that no alterations are permitted and proper attribution must be given to Swords to Plowshares.